cybearl/genesis/README.md

   meaning that the RMS is the only system that can, in fact, make the bot lose money.
 - As said at the beginning of this README, better systems will be later implemented, depending on how the first version of the bot performs on the market.

 The RMS works inside the Strategy Pool (SP) system, it wraps the trading part of the code, acting as a middleware between the trading decision and the actual trade.

-The RMS works inside the Strategy Pool (SP) system, it wraps the trading part of the code, acting as a middleware between the trading decision and the actual trade.
+We recently changed the way it works in the schematic, it was, previously, acting like a middleware between the bot the and the SP, we found it more logical to make it a part of the SP itself, as it is the one making the decision, easier to stop there than returning the data everywhere.

 Can be found inside `src/systems/RMS.ts`.